by Howard Fosdick © FolkFluteWorld.com

 Here are a few fake flutes.
 Note the evenly space finger holes, and how all the holes are the same size:

-You can see why some would want to collect these pleasing fancy flutes.
+You can see why someone would want to collect these pleasing fancy flutes.
 Their intricate designs are appealing.
-But none of these will play a true musical scale.
+But none plays a true musical scale.

 Just for contrast, look at this wide variety of playable recorders, tin whistles, ocarinas, and other folk flutes.
 Every one of them features differently-sized finger holes of uneven spacing.